xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 Now, run the program again.
 What did you get?

 Well, that's even more  boring  than before!
-There was no output at all, since at this point NONE of the names have been declared.
+There was no output at all, since at this point _none_ of the names have been declared.
 We  can  spice  things up a  bit  by  inserting  some  statements declaring some entries in the main program.
 Try these: